tpezz/assignment_10/README.md

 This project was created for week 10 in MSDS 431 and is focused on creating a local movie database application built using Go and SQLite.
 It uses IMDb data files from Northwestern University to create, populate, and query a relational database

 ## Project Functionality
 The application initializes the database by creating the required tables if they do not exist.
 It then pulls in data from the CSV files and executres a join to demonstrate the functionality.
 Please note that this file takes a long time to run.
-I have slightly modified to code to not load all the databases so it will run faster.
+If you want the code to run faster then comment out the roles table and remove it from the test query.

 ## Project Structure